 - 1 teaspoon salt

-- When small, foamy bubbles begin to form on the surface of the milk, but it is not yet at a rolling boil, turn off the heat.
-If you have a thermometer, which is helpful, the temperature will read about 190 F.
+When small, foamy bubbles begin to form on the milk, but it is not yet at a rolling boil, turn off the heat.
+If using a thermometer, the temperature will read about 190 F.

-- Add the vinegar and stir the milk.
-You will notice curds immediately beginning to form.
+Add the vinegar and stir the milk.
+Curds will immediately begin to form.

-- Place a colander over a large bowl or pot.
-Drape either dampened cheesecloth or a thin dampened dish towel over the colander.
+Place a colander over a large bowl or pot.
+Drape either a dampened cheesecloth or thin dampened dish towel over the colander.
 Pour the curds into the cheesecloth.
-The whey (liquid) will drain and be collected in the bowl below and the solids curds will be caught in the cheesecloth.
+The whey (liquid) will drain and be collected in the bowl below, and the solid curds will be caught in the cheesecloth.